-Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, followed by notification of the parent of the student involved and the appropriate disciplinary sanction if warranted, which may include permanent suspension and referral for prosecution.
+Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, followed by notification to the parent of the student involved and the appropriate disciplinary sanction if warranted, which may include permanent suspension and referral for prosecution.

-The building principal or his or her designee must notify the appropriate local law enforcement agency of those code violations that constitute a crime and substantially affect the order or security of a school, including but not limited to incidents of harassment, bullying and/or discrimination which may constitute a crime, as soon as practical, but in no event later than the close of business the day the principal or his or her designee learns of the violation.
-The notification may be made by telephone, followed by a letter mailed or hand-delivered on the same day as the telephone call is made.
+The building principal or his or her designee must notify the appropriate local law enforcement agency of those code violations that constitute a crime and substantially affect the order or security of a school, including but not limited to incidents of harassment, bullying and/or discrimination which may constitute a crime, as soon as practical after the building principal determines that the violation occurred.
+The notification may be made by telephone, followed by a written notification on the same day as the telephone call is made.
 The notification must identify the student and explain the conduct that violated the code of conduct and constituted a crime.